BreckEmert/BreckEmert.github.io/_posts/2025-06-02-Ilya's-Superhuman-Inference-Claim.markdown

 ---

-By 2023, the landscape had shifted entirely because of RL.
+By 2023, the landscape had shifted, entirely because of RL.
 GPT-3 and GPT-4 continued along their scaling power-law trajectories, hitting benchmarks shown below.
 Concurrently, a modern report on scaling laws, Physics of Language Models, covers that information "memorized" by the model is fully extractable and manipulable, though not in all ways.[^5]  This switched us from statistical memorization to semantic generalization.
 ChatGPT's benchmarks manifest what Ilya claimed in 2019, where he said many times in the presentation about how important scaling was, and that more needed to be done.

 <table>
   <thead>